PSLmodels/C-TAM/WC/README.md

 ## Imputing Recipients

-We follow create other variables that correspond to WC eligibility rules, as described in our documentation, to increase the predictive power of our logistic regression.
+We create other variables that correspond to WC eligibility rules, as described in our documentation, to increase the predictive power of our logistic regression.

 We then use the following logistic regression to determine the likelihood of an individual participating in the program: